nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `delete INDEX`

-- You can only run this command in person listing page.
+- This command can only be run in the main page.
 - The index refers to the index number shown in the person list.
-- The index must be **positive integer** 1, 2, 3...
+- The index must be a **positive integer** (e.g. 1, 2, 3...)

 Example:
 - Delete the person at index 1: `delete 1`